rajeshk99/solvex/README.md

-This is a basic python implimentation which solves a given system of linear equations
+This is a basic python implementation which solves a given system of linear equations
+#Linear Algebra for Data Science